aardappel/lobster/docs/source/language_spec.md

 struct and has no subclasses yet.
-Declares an additional field of the class, with the initializer as its default value (evaluated like any field default: at every construction site, so it may not refer to fields, locals of the method, or anything declared by the method), and the annotation or the initializer's type as its type.
+Declares an additional field of the class, with the initializer as its default value (evaluated like any field default: at every construction site, so it may not refer to fields, locals of the method, or anything declared by the method, except that a function value it creates may use the method's locals and fields, as that runs where it is called), and the annotation or the initializer's type as its type.
 The field is accessible by its unqualified name only lexically inside the declaring method (including nested functions), and only after the `member` statement in the method body; it is not